 - Water purifier.
 There are some great small, solar activated water purifiers that will help you be certain water from rivers and lakes is safe to drink.

-- If it fits with your belief system, a gun, ammo, bow and extra arrows may be handy to have.
+- If it fits with your belief system, a gun, ammo, bow, and extra arrows may be handy to have.

-Do you have a bug out bag?
+So, do you have a bug out bag?
 What do you store in yours?

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.